-Formed in a volcanic crater created as recently as 400 years ago, crater lakes commonly have high levels of CO2 as they are formed by the volcanic activity happening miles beneath them.
-Under normal circumstances these gases are released over time as the lake water turns over.
+Lake Nyos was formed in a volcanic crater created as recently as 400 years ago.
+Crater lakes commonly have high levels of CO2, as they are formed by the volcanic activity happening miles beneath them.
+Under normal circumstances this gas is released over time as the lake water turns over.

-But Lake Nyos was different.
-An unusually still lake, with little in the way of environmental agitation, rather than releasing the gases, the lake was acting as a high pressure storage unit.
-Its deep waters becoming ever more loaded with gases, more than five gallons of CO2 dissolved in every gallon of water.
+But Lake Nyos is different: it is an unusually still lake, with little in the way of environmental agitation.
+Rather than releasing the gas, the lake was acting as a high-pressure storage unit.
+Its deep waters were becoming ever more loaded with gas until more than five gallons of CO2 were dissolved in every gallon of water.
 Pressurized to the physical limit, Lake Nyos was a time bomb.

 On August 21, 1986, something in the lake went off.
 It is unknown what the trigger was–landslide, small volcanic eruption, or even something as small as cold rain falling on an edge of the lake.
 Whatever the cause, the result was catastrophic.
-Known as a Limnic Eruption, the lake literally exploded, sending a fountain of water over 300 feet into the air and creating a small tsunami.
+In what is known as a Limnic Eruption, the lake literally exploded, sending a fountain of water over 300 feet into the air and creating a small tsunami.
 But far more deadly than the water was the gas.

 Some 1.2 cubic kilometers of CO2 was released in roughly 20 seconds.
 This massive wave of deadly gas swept over the countryside.
-Villages nearby the lake had almost no chance of survival, and in the nearby Nyos only six out of 800 survived.
-(Those that did survive usually did so by quickly escaping to higher ground on motorcycles.)
+Villages near the lake had almost no chance of survival, and in nearby Nyos only six out of 800 survived.
+(Those who did survive mostly did so by quickly escaping to higher ground on motorcycles.)
 As the CO2 settled, every flame and fire was immediately extinguished, a sign of the doom descending all around Lake Nyos.

 In all, 1,746 people were killed.
-The villages of Nyos, Kam, Cha, and Subum were left all but wiped out.
-And, more than 3,500 livestock perished in a matter of minutes.
+The villages of Nyos, Kam, Cha, and Subum were all but wiped out, and more than 3,500 livestock animals perished in a matter of minutes.
 The lake itself turned from a clear blue to a deep red, a change that was caused by iron churned up from the bottom, symbolic of the violence of the natural event.

-Since this disastrous event, the lake has been monitored and a simple degassing solution put in place.
-A pipe has been installed in Lake Nyos that runs to the bottom of the lake and allows the gas to escape at a regular rate.
+Since this disastrous event the lake has been monitored, and a simple degassing solution put in place.
+A pipe has been installed in Lake Nyos that runs to the bottom of the lake, allowing the gas to escape at a regular rate.
 Due to the pressurized nature of the gas, it creates a rather lovely CO2-powered fountain of water.

-However, this may not be enough and the lake is once again at CO2 levels higher than in 1986 and a natural dam on the lake is in danger of failing which would cause a double disaster of both flooding and gassing simultaneously.
+However, this may not be enough.
+The lake is once again at CO2 levels higher than in 1986, and a natural dam on the lake is in danger of failing.
+This would cause the double disaster of both flooding and gassing simultaneously.

-Also worrying is nearby Lake Kivu, a lake over 1,000 times larger than Nyos and in a much more populous area, which has been shown to have a historical record of causing creatures in the lake to go extinct approximately every thousand years.
+Also worrisome is Lake Kivu, a lake over 1,000 times larger than Nyos and in a much more populous area.
+It has been shown to have a historical record of causing creatures in the lake to go extinct approximately every thousand years.
 Scientists believe that a volcanic disturbance could cause the same kind of event seen at Nyos but on a much, much larger scale.
-The question is when.
+The only question is when.